 "Let us remember: One book, one pen, one child, and one teacher can change the world."

 I entered the tutoring profession inspired by the light of that quote.
 That light led me through five years of tutoring high school students in San Francisco, CA and Atlanta, GA.
-I teach the English, Reading, and Writing on the SAT/ACT and high school literature.
+I teach the English, Reading, and Writing on the SAT/ACT.
+I teach GRE and GMAT classes at Georgia Tech, Morehouse, KSU, CSU, and Georgia State.
 Consequently, I am passionate about the written word.

 THE RAW FACTS:

 I graduated from The American University with a Bachelor degree in Literature.
 I spent years as a journalist in newsrooms across the country before putting aside that writing career to teach.
 I’m also an acting graduate of The National Shakespeare Academy, which renders me an exceptional Shakespeare tutor.
 I have taught with Varsity Tutors and The Curie Learning Center, and Success Prep.
 I teach independently and have a website that presents an overview of what I offer: www.wordsinc.company.